cecp01/cecp01/README.md

 ### Hi, I'm Carlos

 ## Computer engineering student @ University of Buenos Aires.
-Passionate about Web Development and sharing my knowledge with others.
+Passionate about Development, Science and sharing my knowledge with others.

 - 🚧 Currently working on my YouTube channel.
-- 💻 Learning ReactJS and web design overall, alongside reinforcing my knowledge of the basic front-end technologies.
+- 💻 Learning ReactJS and Python.
 - 🧠 I'm looking to collaborate with cool people who undestand I'm still learning.
 - 💾 Talk to me about tech, that's what I love, tech.
 - 🤬 Fun fact: Actually there's nothing funny about me.